opendexnetwork/opendexd/README.md

 The daemon has been designed to be as developer friendly as possible in order to facilitate application development on top of `opendexd`.
 * [opendex.network/docs](https://opendex.network/docs): the starting point and up-to-date collection of guides, links and examples
 * [api.opendex.network](https://api.opendex.network): The automatically generated gRPC API documentation
-* [typedoc.opendex.network](https://typedoc.opendex.network): The automatically generated code documentation

 ## Installation

 This section contains brief instructions for installing `opendexd` manually, without treating setup of dependencies like `bitcoind` or `lnd`.
 It is mainly geared towards developers.
-For all other users, we recommend our streamlined [opendex-docker](https://opendex.network/docs/start-earning/market-maker-guide) setup.
+For all other users, we recommend our streamlined [opendex-docker](https://opendex.network/docs) setup.

 ## Prerequisites
 - [rsync >=3.1.3](https://rsync.samba.org/)